czyz/aftereffects_ESD/README.md

 <br>

 # **Walkthrough**
-In the first 8 minutes this video covers installing the script, using it to prepare a composition, exporting a prompt file and image sequence, processing the prompt file and images through InvokeAI, and then creating a composition that compares the original video and the resulting stable diffusion image sequence.
+In its first 8 minutes this video covers installing the script, using it to prepare a composition, exporting a prompt file and image sequence, processing the prompt file and images through InvokeAI, and then creating a composition that compares the original video and the resulting stable diffusion image sequence.
 The second half of the video sets up and runs a more complicated prompt file with keyframed image_strength and prompt weights.<br>

 [![Watch the video](docs/images/walkthrough_thumbnail2.gif)](https://www.youtube.com/watch?v=sILcfGESI44)